barna-bash/URelf/README.md

 ## API Documentation

+The API documentation is available at `/api-docs` endpoint.
+The documentation is generated from the `openapi.yaml` file.

 ### Authentication

 Some endpoints are public and can be accessed without authentication, while others require API key-based authentication.
 Protected endpoints require a valid API key to be passed in the `x-api-key` header.